eat-sleep-code/vlc-web-audio-ui/README.md

 ___

 ## Support for extended M3U files
 For the best user experience, update your playlist to use the extended M3U format.
-You can edit your playlist with `sudo nano /home/pi/.config/vlc/playlist.m3u`
+You can edit your playlist with `sudo nano /home/pi/.config/vlc/playlist.m3u`   You will need to reboot your Raspberry Pi after making changes to the playlist.

 The following is an example of the extended M3U file format:
 ```